AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/architecture/frontend/grid.md

 ### FieldType

 A `Field` has a `FieldType`.
 The `FieldType` defines the kind of data contained in a column.
-For example a column may contain dates, numbers, text, multi-select list, etc.
+For example, a column may contain dates, numbers, text, multi-select list, etc.

 Certain field types have user-defined options such as color, date format, number format, or a list of values for a multi-select list.